-4. We emphasized throughout that "property rights" here refers to the rights of a broad cross-section of society, not just of the elite.
-The English planter elite in colonial Barbados could securely hold their plantations and slaves, but this did not imply that Barbados, as a society, had secure property rights: by definition the majority of the population that were in slavery did not even have any rights to their own labor, let alone the ability to invest, start businesses and choose their occupations.
-In fact, Barbados was used as a leading example of extractive institutions in Why Nations Fail (see Chapter 3).
+&lt;sup>4 We emphasized throughout that "property rights" here refers to the rights of a broad cross section of society, not just of the elite.
+The English planter elite in colonial Barbados could securely hold their plantations and enslaved people, but this did not imply that Barbados, as a society, had secure property rights: By definition, the majority of the population who were enslaved did not even have any rights to their own labor, let alone the ability to invest, start businesses, and choose their occupations.
+In fact, Barbados was used as a leading example of extractive institutions in Why Nations Fail (see chapter 3).